Northern California: North–south divisions of California

 California experienced a population boom during its gold rush (1848–1855), bringing more than 300,000 new residents, with very few of these settling in the southern part of the state.
 The northern two-thirds of the state was seen as the main part, and was often referred to as simply "California", while the southern third was called "Southern California".
 At that time, the state was profoundly divided by the Tehachapi Mountains which were a barrier to travelers before highways were built, and remain a bioregion barrier.
 This geographical barrier curves from Point Conception at the Pacific Ocean eastward through the Transverse Ranges including Mount Pinos and Tejon Pass, continuing through the Tehachapi Mountains including Tehachapi Pass, then cutting northward through the southern Sierra Nevada mountain range to Mount Patterson and the Nevada border.
 The Mojave Desert and the Great Basin Desert are separated from Northern California by mountain ranges in this definition of bioregions.
 Southern California in the 1850s was a backwater of mainly Spanish-speaking Californios who resented paying state taxes without receiving state projects.

 The Pico Act of 1859 proposed to divide California to create the Territory of Colorado in the south, with the northern area retaining the name of California.

 In 1859, as proposed by the Californio politician Andrés Pico, the California State Legislature passed the Pico Act aiming to divide the state and create a new territory in the south.
 The border started in the west at a latitude of six standard parallels south of Mount Diablo—meaning 144 miles south of Mount Diablo at the latitude of 35°45'N, currently the border between Monterey and San Luis Obispo counties.
 The proposed border bent southward to capture more of the Central Valley, then it angled northeast from Old Tejon Ranch to the California border.
 The new southern portion was to be called the Territory of Colorado because much of its eastern border was the Colorado River.
 This legislation was signed by Governor John B. Weller and sent to the United States Congress for ratification, but it never came to a vote.
 Congress was too divided with tensions which would soon break out into the American Civil War, and despite the efforts of Senator Milton Latham, the bill died.
-However, the proposed east-west line continued to define one of the views of north–south division of the state.
+However, an east-west line starting at the southern end of Monterey County grew to define one of the views of north–south division of the state.